nuodb/terraform-provider-nuodbaas/README.md

 ### Destroying resources

-Once you are done using your database and project, you can delete by running `terraform destroy`.
+Once you are done using your database and project, you can delete them by running `terraform destroy`.

 ## Build requirements